Kintsugi Stud Earrings Made From Redwood Burl Wood, Inlaid With 22ct Gold Leaf

 How it is made

-The design is carved out to represent the real kintsugi art of broken pieces stuck back together.
+The design is carved out, inlaid with 22ct gold leaf, then back filled with a resin to bring up to same level as wood, to represent the real kintsugi art of broken pieces stuck back together.

-The designs will always be different, as they are freehand drawn for every piece.
+The designs will always be slightly different, as they are freehand drawn for every piece.

 Finish